rafde/webpack.js.org/content/guides/migrating.md

 ### Using custom arguments in CLI and configuration

-If you abused the CLI to pass custom arguments to the configuration like so:
+If you used the CLI to pass custom arguments to the configuration like so:

 `webpack --custom-stuff`